glennraya/xendivel/README.md

 You can now perform other tasks based on the payload of the callback such as interacting with your database, call other APIs, send an email, etc.

+> [!IMPORTANT]
-> **IMPORTANT:** Xendit will send a webhook event everytime you perform an eWallet charge, refund, or void transaction to the same webhook endpoint.
+> Xendit will send a webhook event everytime you perform an eWallet charge, refund, or void transaction to the same webhook endpoint.

 #### Exclude Xendit's Webhook Callback from CSRF Protection